kacperkus/ember-fps/README.md

 Go back to your browser.
 Did you see it?
 Our app has auto-refreshed and now you can see your name.
 That's great, isn't it?

+For now leave application.hbs file empty (except {{outlet}} handlebar).

+<b>Index</b>

+It's high time to generate a route!

+<code>ember generate route index</code>

+That's a special route because it refers to the home page of the app.
+Later I'll explain you what exactly Ember's generator creates.
+Promise!

-Add something more.
-Create new div (you can use HTML syntax as well as CSS class/id keyword):
+Now go to index.hbs template inside templates folder (app/templates/index.hbs).
+Next, create a new div (you can use HTML syntax as well as CSS class/id keyword):

 <code>\<div class="namespace"\>\</div></code>